 Football

-Football in Spain is a second religion.
-Most of the Spaniards are fans of their local football club and then either Barca (FC Barcelona) or Madrid (FC Real Madrid).
-I used to like football before I moved in Spain, but expats who don’t (but still surround themselves with locals) can’t help picking up the football details and names.
+Football in Spain is like a second religion.
+Most Spaniards are fans of their local football club, and then either Barca (FC Barcelona) or Madrid (FC Real Madrid).
+I used to like football before I moved to Spain, but expats who don’t, yet still surround themselves with locals, can’t help but pick up the football details and names.
+It is also one of the safe topics the Spanish discuss instead of politics, for example.
+However, I wouldn’t call it entirely a “safe topic,” as the last time I went to Camp Nou for El Clasico (a match between Barcelona and Real Madrid), it felt so tense.
+Most fans take it far too seriously during important games.

 Lottery